microsoft/RTVS-docs/sqlserver.md

 ![SQL Window Execution Query Plan](./media/sql-query-plan.png)

-For more details on the many features of the Transact-SQL editor, see the [Transact-SQL Editor Documentation on MSDN](https://msdn.microsoft.com/en-us/library/hh272706(v=vs.103).aspx).
+For more details on the many features of the T-SQL editor, see the [T-SQL Editor Documentation on MSDN](https://msdn.microsoft.com/en-us/library/hh272706(v=vs.103).aspx).

 ## Working with SQL Server Stored Procedures

-A new feature in SQL Server 2016, [SQL Server R Services](https://msdn.microsoft.com/en-us/library/mt604845.aspx), lets you embed and run R code from your Transact-SQL stored procedures.
+A new feature in SQL Server 2016, [SQL Server R Services](https://msdn.microsoft.com/en-us/library/mt604845.aspx), lets you embed and run R code from your T-SQL stored procedures.
 R code can now execute on the SQL Server machine, operating on data returned from a SQL query, and generate a SQL result set that can be processed by further SQL or returned to the client.
 However, this feature requires combining SQL code and R code